Osteopathic medical degree

 Dr. Eid is Board Certified in Plastic & Reconstructive Surgery, as well as General Surgery, by the American Osteopathic Board of Surgery.
-A fellow of the American College of Osteopathic Surgeons, she has published research on reconstructive surgery and has spoken at several medical school Grand Rounds.
+A fellow of the American College of Surgeons and the American College of Osteopathic Surgeons, she has published research on reconstructive surgery and has spoken at several medical school Grand Rounds.
 She is a member of the American College of Osteopathic Surgeons, the American College of Surgeons, the American Osteopathic Association, the Oklahoma Osteopathic Association and the Oklahoma Society of Clinical Oncology.
 She is also an associate member of the American Society of Plastic Surgeons, and she holds a medical license through the State of Oklahoma.

 At CTCA, Dr. Eid helps restore form and function following surgical procedures to treat cancer.
 “I’m passionate about plastic surgery and the positive impact it can have on the lives of my patients,” she says.
 “Often, plastic surgery means an improved quality of life.”

 When she is not at CTCA, Dr. Eid enjoys spending time with her family.
 Together, they enjoy cooking, traveling, exercising and reading.